• Skip to primary navigation

 Grilled Italian Pesto Salmon 30 Minutes Start to Finish

-A quick recipe that yields a buttery, flaky, beautifully grilled pink salmon that will become a family favorite.
-Five ingredients are all that you need for this outstanding dish that is impressive enough for company.
+This is quick pesto salmon recipe yields a buttery, flaky, beautifully pink salmon that will become a family favorite.
+Five ingredients are all that you need for this outstanding Italian salmon dish that is impressive enough for company.

 Print Pin Rate